qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 14.18 Consider the following regular expression in Perl: /^(?:((?:ab)+) |a((?:ba)*))$/.
 Describe, in English, the set of strings it will match.
 Show a natural NFA for this set, together with the minimal DFA.
 Describe the substrings that should be captured in each matching string.
 Based on this example, discuss the practicality of using DFAs to match strings in Perl.
 14.19–14.21 In More Depth.

 ## 14.7 Explorations

+## 14.22 Learn about TEX [Knu86] and LATEX [Lam94], the typesetting system used to create this book.
+Explore the ways in which its specialized target

 domain—professional typesetting—inﬂuenced its design.
 Features you might wish to consider include dynamic scoping, the relatively impover- ished arithmetic and control-ﬂow facilities, and the use of macros as the fundamental control abstraction.